Education Research Current About VU Amsterdam NL

 • Director of Education

-• Director of Research
+• Research Director

-• Director of Research Institute
+• Research Institute Director.

-Italics means it's not a formal UFO position but a VU-specific position or role.
+Cursive positions are not a formal UFO position but a VU-specific position or role.

 • Positions and roles of support staff

-• Head of Department 1, 2
+• Head of Department 1, 2 (with management of other managers).

 Learn more about management and leadership: